arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 11/16/2022 22:30 (UTC)`.
+The last change was detected on `Thursday 11/17/2022 00:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code